How to Become a Police Officer in Montana

 Lewis & Clark County

-The Lewis & Clark County Sheriff’s Office employs over 60 sworn officers, detention officers, and support personnel.
-9 In addition to providing Lewis & Clark County with general law enforcement services, this sheriff’s office also performs rural fire support and search and rescue operations within the county, which comprises over two million acres.9 As a member of the Montana Law Enforcement Consortium, the Lewis & Clark County Sheriff recruits new deputies who are registered with the MTLETC candidate database and who complete a Lewis & Clark County employment application.
+The Lewis & Clark County Sheriff’s Office (LCCSO) employs over 60 sworn officers, detention officers, and support personnel.5 In addition to providing Lewis & Clark County with general law enforcement services, this sheriff’s office also performs rural fire support and search and rescue operations within the county, which comprises over two million acres.5 As a member of the Montana Law Enforcement Consortium, the Lewis & Clark County Sheriff recruits new deputies who are registered with the MTLETC candidate database and who complete a Lewis & Clark County employment application.

 Police Departments in Montana

-With over 119 law enforcement agencies employing nearly 2,000 sworn personnel in Montana, there are many opportunities for aspiring officers to begin careers in Montana law enforcement.10 According to the most recent estimates, there are 1,530 police and sheriff’s patrol officers working in Montana.11 Candidates for Montana police officer positions must meet minimum state requirements as well as any additional requirements set by the hiring agency.
+With over 119 law enforcement agencies employing approximately 1,600 sworn personnel in Montana, there are many opportunities for aspiring officers to begin careers in Montana law enforcement.6 Candidates for Montana police officer positions must meet minimum state requirements as well as any additional requirements set by the hiring agency.

-The 142 sworn officers in the Billings Police Department serve over 105,000 people living in the Billings-metropolitan area, the largest city in Montana.12 The department recruits new officers for its three major divisions: patrol, investigation, and specialized units, which include SWAT and bike patrol.
-Current Police Chief Rich St. John has been serving in law enforcement since 1981, holds a Master of Public Administration from City University in Bellevue Washington, and is a graduate of the FBI National Academy.
+The 150 sworn officers in the Billings Police Department (BPD) serve over 105,000 people living in Billings, the largest city in Montana.7 During open application periods the department recruits new officers for its three major divisions: patrol, investigation, and specialized units, which include SWAT and bike patrol.
+The starting salary for Billings police officers is $25.37 per hour, which can rise up to $35.76 per hour after 22 years of service.7

-The Missoula Police Department employs over 100 sworn officers.13 Divisions within the department include investigations, patrol, and K-9.
+The Missoula Police Department employs over 100 sworn officers.8 Divisions within the department include investigations, patrol, and K-9.
 Applicants for officer positions with the department must meet state standards for peace officers and pass written and physical applicant eligibility tests, which are conducted one to two times per year.
-Current Chief of Police Mike Brady has served with the Missoula Police Department for over 25 years.
+Candidates must also:

 Police Training Academies in Montana